An adaptation of Chris Stewart's original. It's a great "fish-catching" pattern!

 "Jim.
 I am extremely pleased with my entire 1st order, especially the Killer Buggers which are by far the absolute GOLD STANDARD of any I've seen anywhere.
 Accordingly I have just placed a rather large order for more Killer Buggers so I don't run out soon."
 John in Pennsylvania

-A killer bugger in Black Shetland Wool, plain with a Black Marabou Tail.
+A killer bugger in Black, Brown or Olive Shetland Wool, plain with a Marabou Tail.
 I brush the body which brings out some fuzzy long fibers creating a buggy look.
 A super durable, last nearly forever design.

-Copper weighted on sizes #12 x-long hook.
+Copper weighted on sizes #12 x-long hook (Tungsten beadhead also available).
 Imitates a stone fly or other large nymph & a dark baitfish.
 I'm not a one fly guy, but if I was... this in several colors just might be it.
+I often use gold beadheads with black, brown or olive flies; sometimes silver with black.
+Or just black.
+But am happy to take requests.

-There are times when a plain black or black & brown will do the job best, especially with large brown trout, which are often very persnickety.
+There are times when a plain black or black & brown will do the job best, especially with large brown trout.

 Chris Stewart has stated that he feels a Black with Brown combination is far more effective than black alone.
 For Northeastern streams I would agree.
 But in the West a plain black bugger makes a good imitation of a large black stonefly nymph.